Create powerful images in light levels ranging from twilight to the deepest darkest corners of the night.

 This class is for those looking to expand their photographic horizons, recharge their creative batteries, share ideas, and to go home with some exciting images as well as some new skills.
 Working through image ideas and lighting together is a fun and rewarding process and collaboration will be a part of the experience.
 Lance will encourage you to make images that are as far removed from postcard views as possible.

 Course Goals: After completion of this course, it is our hope that students will have the confidence and inspiration to continue to explore night photography, and to begin directing at least part of their creative energies down a particular path: natural landscape night photography to record star points and the Milky Way, lighthouse photography, light painting, or some combination of all of these.

 Course Outcomes: By the end of this course, participants should be able to compose, focus, determine exposure, begin to light paint, and do basic image development on night photographs taken in extreme low light situations.

-Header Image Credit © Lance Keimig
+All Image Credit © Lance Keimig

 Instructor: Lance Keimig